9 Bed Bug Statistics You Should Know

-Bedbugs are annoying pests; and due to what seems like rare occurrences, they are probably the pests residents know the least about.
+Bedbugs are annoying pests; and due to what seems like rare occurrences, they are probably the pests that residents know the least about.
 Here are 9-bedbugs stats that you should know.

 That is a pretty good number when you think of it.
 But given for how many items there are to prevent bed bugs along with the challenge and cost to get rid of them it is unfortunate.
 Not to mention there are tons of ways to reduce this number.
 Now it is important to note that this is only the number of reported cases of bedbugs.
 This could be due to being too ashamed to report they had them because of the myth that bed bugs only live in dirty places (that and most people don’t even know they have bedbugs).
 Which leads right into our next stat…

 2. 84 Percent Of Pest Control Professionals Were Initially Contacted About A Different Type Of Pest Before Identifying Them As Bed Bugs

 The majority of these contacts were about fleas at 71% followed by cockroaches at 28%.
 Although flea and bed bug bites may look similar, fleas are a lot easier to get rid of.
 It is interesting to note that many people look at protecting themselves from fleas, especially if they have dogs or cats, but don’t think to protect themselves from bedbugs.
 We don’t see pest prevention as one or another if you are truly protecting your home from pests you need to watch out for both.

 3. 33% Of People With Bed Bug Infestations Discouraged Others From Entering Their Home

 Of the 13 percent of respondents who said they knew someone who had a bed bug infestation in their home, 40 percent said they avoided entering the infested home and 33 percent discouraged those who had the infestation from entering their own home.